 Significantly, WPATH stated:

-The Scottish Transgender Alliance welcomes that WPATH, long regarded as the world’s foremost authority on the medical treatment of transgender people, has clearly stated that legal recognition should be completely separate from the medical processes and not contingent on any diagnosis.
+Scottish Trans welcomes that WPATH, long regarded as the world’s foremost authority on the medical treatment of transgender people, has clearly stated that legal recognition should be completely separate from the medical processes and not contingent on any diagnosis.
 We are also pleased that they support access to legal gender recognition for transgender young people, and for the inclusion of a non-binary option.

 These statements clearly align with the calls of our Equal Recognition campaign.
 It is good to see that our campaign is consistent not only with international trans human rights activism, but also with the views of leading medical gender specialists.

 The full text of the WPATH statement can be read here.
 WPATH Statement on Legal Recognition of Gender Identity 1-19-15

 Scottish Trans is part of the Equality Network